- The Facts

 Back Row, Left to Right: Rusty Fallis, Office of Attorney General, Brian Dirks, Office of Lt.
 Governor; David Albert, Division of Behavioral Health and Recovery; Mike Hickman, Educational Service District 113; Ramona Leber, Department of Commerce; Paul Davis, Department of Health, Holli Spanski, Washington Association of Juvenile Court Administrators; Lt.
 Dale Alexander, Washington State Patrol; Cpt.
 Wes Rethwill, Washington State Patrol.

-The Washington State Coalition to Reduce Underage Drinking (RUaD) coalition features membership from 27 different state agencies and statewide organizations.
+The Washington State Coalition to Reduce Underage Drinking (RUaD) features members from 27 different state agencies and statewide organizations.

 The coalition has produced well-designed media campaigns and its efforts have supported substantial changes to state policies and laws.